Last Updated on January 5, 2025 by Soumya

 Cab or Drive

-You can also hire a cab from the station which is expensive.
-Or drive to the palaces on your own.
-However, the narrow roads of Sintra are not very driver-friendly and include steep turns.
-This is also a reason why buses run only in one direction.
-You would not want to get caught in traffic here.
+However, remember that the narrow roads of Sintra include steep turns and, hence, are not very driver-friendly.
+This is also a reason why Sintra buses run only in one direction.
+You do not want to get caught in traffic here.

 Hike up